ketanbhatt/ketanbhatt.github.io/_posts/2017-07-27-vikas-gulati-the-platform-behind-squad.md

 He doesn't break.
 He is been at it for ~3 years.
 Constantly taking on new challenges, preparing/learning for them, anticipating some of them before they even come, constantly growing and constantly inspiring. **24*7**.
 I haven't met anyone who is so open to being a better version of himself every day.
 He is constantly experimenting.
 With routines, processes, books, food.
 What not!

 And now, after I have left SquadRun (because of personal reasons), leaving the team with a bandwidth crunch, VG has again risen up to the occasion and is handling all the extra pressure with a smile.
 Even then, when I asked him to take a look at one of the companies I was interviewing with, he took out time to read up about the company and share what he felt.
-And that's when I realised again, that he is gold.
+And that's when I realised again, he is Gold.

 I will just stop here because I am feeling better now.
 You praise us a lot for a small bug we could fix quickly, or a design we could think in and out of.
 But you need to be praised properly too. **You have changed a lot of lives.
 Keep at it.**